fent/node-ytdl-core/README.md

 ### ytdl.validateLink(string)

-Returns true if this lib is able to parse out a valid videoID
+Returns true if able to parse out a valid videoID.

 ## Limitations